- View Offline

-Larry Crane: I opened a commercial studio when I was 33 years old.
-Nobody taught me how to record; really it was like, a lot of trial and error.
-I've studied electronics when I was young.
-I played in a band for, like, nine years.
-I would run the band through, like, demos.
-We'd demo stuff in our practice space on my four track cassette recorder.
+- I opened commercial studio when I was 33 years old.
+Nobody taught me how to record.
+Really it was like a lot of trial and error. (bright music) I studied electronics when I was young, I played in a band for like, nine years.
+I would run the band through demos, we'd demo stuff in our practice space on my four track cassette recorder.
 All these home recordings I co-produced in the studio.
-I was just obsessed, it all made sense to me.
-Here's the short history of Tape Op; there were so many low-fi records and nobody was writing about that kind of thing.
+I was just obsessed.
+It all made sense to me.

+(bright music) Here's a short history of Tape Op.
+There were so many lo-fi records and nobody was writing about that kind of thing.
 They weren't even writing about the smaller studios that those records were being made in.
-And I thought, well there's a wide open door.
+And I thought, "well there's a wide open door."
 It's really just about the art of making records.